 In this section, a new wireless RF-I technique using millimeter-wave-wireless-interconnect (M2W2-I) with asynchronous ASK modulation scheme [8] is proposed for applications in multi-gigabit ultra short distance contactless connector.
 M2W2-I modulates data at milli-meter wave frequencies and transmits modulated data over the air in a very short distance (1cm or less) without any physical contact, in contrast to conventional high speed broad to broad connector, which is poor in both mechanical reliability and signal integrity.
-The main advantages of M2W2-I include high data rate, low power, scalable bandwidth density, no mechanical contact and simple transceiver architecture.
-Fig. 5 shows the schematic of a single channel M2W2-I using on-chip antenna.
-The M2W2-I is implemented in 65nm digital CMOS process, and the maximum data rate is 5.7Gbps with BER <1x10-12.
-The carrier frequency is 63GHz, and the energy per bit is 8pJ/bit.
-The maximum measured bandwidth density and maximum communication distance is 7.25Gbps/mm and up to 3mm, respectively.
+The advantages of M2W2-I are: